broodwork/raystack/.docs/extending.md

 ## More

-See the [Cotlette source code](../src/cotlette/) for more extension examples.
+See the [Raystack source code](../src/raystack/) for more extension examples.